carlynicholson/portfolio/README.md

 ## Future Plans
 - Move projects into CSS Grid, rather than Flexbox
-- Set only 3 most recent projects on home page
 - Contact Form
 - "Skills" on About page
+- Set favicon

+## Issues
+- Set only 3 most recent projects on home page